UK: Europe-led mission will protect vital shipping in Gulf

 Other choreographed shots show a man checking on the ship, the crew sharing a laugh and talking next to a coffee machine inside the ship.
 The crew’s chefs are seen preparing food.
 Another video released by Iran’s state broadcaster shows Iran’s flag hoisted on the ship’s bridge.

 Meanwhile, officials in Gibraltar say the ship’s crew has been kept on board the vessel since its seizure July 4.
 Four Indian crewmembers, including the ship’s captain, were arrested, but not charged, and were then bailed.
-Gibraltar says they have been in contact with their families are receiving consular support.
 The crew is comprised of Indian, Pakistani and Ukrainian nationals.

 Associated Press writer Aya Batrawy from Dubai, United Arab Emirates and Jill Lawless and Danica Kirka in London contributed to this report.